Our Latest Blogs

 • Astigmatism

-Astigmatism can be caused by uneven tissue removal.
+Astigmatism can caused by uneven tissue removal.
 This may require additional surgery, glasses, or contact lenses.

 Folding or removing the flap from the front of the eye during surgery can lead to complications, including infection and excess tearing.
 The outer most layer of corneal tissue can grow abnormally under the flap during healing.